Osaka City Guide 大阪

 - Sumiyoshi Taisha Shrine.
 Address: 2-9-89 Sumiyoshi, Sumiyoshi Ward, Osaka, 558-0045

-In addition, Osaka is a very interesting place to stay for exploring all of Kansai and its surroundings, being extremely well served by public transport.
-You can easily reach Kyoto, Nara, Mount Koya, or Kobe and Himeji.
+In addition, Osaka is an ideal place to stay for exploring all of Kansai and its surroundings, being extremely well served by public transport.
+You can easily access Kyoto, Nara, Mount Koya, or Kobe and Himeji by Shinkansen or Limited Express train services.

 Want to visit the Kansai region, discover the Kansai Wide Area Pass